Deploy a security partner provider

 Deploy a third-party security provider in a new hub

-Skip this section if you are deploying a third-party provider into an existing hub.
+Skip this section if you're deploying a third-party provider into an existing hub.

 - In Search, type Firewall Manager and select it under Services.

-- Navigate to Getting Started.
+- Navigate to Overview.
 Select View secured virtual hubs.

 - Select Create new secured virtual hub.

-- Enter you subscription and resource group, select a supported region, and add your hub and virtual WAN information.
+- Enter your subscription and resource group, select a supported region, and add your hub and virtual WAN information.

 - Select Include VPN gateway to enable Security Partner Providers.